Escort Booking advice

 Do not “stealth” (remove condoms without consent) providers, it is considered as sexual assault in some countries and can get you a jail cell.

-Do give compliments and positive reviews where it’s due.
-Gifts and donations are always welcomed and appreciated.
-Being generous never killed anyone and most of our listings have links to Wislists etc.
+Being generous never killed anyone and most of our listings have links to Wishlists etc.

-Do not make appointments and then not turn up as this is just rude, disrespectful and guaranteed to get you blacklisted.
 If you have to cancel an appointment, do so as far in advance as possible.
-If you changed your mind, just tell the escort – it does happen.
-If you don’t know what NCNS is, you need to read our definitions page.
+If you changed your mind, just tell the provider – it does happen.

 The biggest complaint we hear lately is that clients are trying to be porn stars – Porn is NOT real life!, and isn’t fun for most women – watch Bellesa.co if you really want to know what women want.